-3. Manuscripts should be typed on one side of the paper only, with wide margins and double spacing throughout, including the abstract, footnotes and references; this leaves room for editorial instructions to the typesetter.
+- 1. Manuscripts must be written in English.
+Authors whose native language is not English are recommended to seek the advice of a native English speaker, if possible, before submitting their manuscripts. - 2.
+Submit the original and two copies of your manuscript as well as a floppy disc.
+Instructions concerning submission of files are given in a separate section. - 3.
+Manuscripts should be typed on one side of the paper only, with wide margins and double spacing throughout, including the abstract, footnotes and references; this leaves room for editorial instructions to the typesetter.
 Every page of the manuscript, including the title page, references, tables, etc., should be numbered in the upper right-hand corner.
 However, in the text no reference should be made to page numbers; if necessary, one may refer to sections.
 Underline words that should be in italics, but try to avoid the excessive use of italics.

-4. Manuscripts should be organized in the following order:
+- 4. Manuscripts should be organized in the following order:

-- Title page;
+- title page;

-- Introduction;
+- introduction;

-- Body of text (divided by subheadings);
+- body of text (divided into section and/or subsections);

-- Conclusion;
+- conclusion (if any);

-- Acknowledgements;
+- acknowledgements;

-- References;
+- references;

-- Tables;
+- tables;

-- Figure captions.
+- figure captions.